chirag-99/Credit-Card-Fraud-Analysis/README.md

 Assumption 1: A pattern of small transactions(< $2) followed by large transactions depicts fraudulent operations

-Assumption 2: Large transactions (> $1000) at hotels or business meeting locations on weekends are sign of fraudulent operations
+Assumption 2: Large transactions (> $1000) at hotels or business meeting locations on weekends are a sign of fraudulent operations

 Observation 1: Large transactions were made mostly during the morning time (7 A.M - 9 A.M), most frequently by card holder 1